 Satisfactory Academic Progress (SAP) toward an eligible degree or certificate is required by federal, state, and institutional rules as one condition for financial aid eligibility.

-Visit The National Student Loan Data System (NSLDS) website at www.nslds.ed.gov , there you will find information regarding your total loan debt, the company that is servicing your loans, and their contact information.
+Visit the National Student Loan Data System (NSLDS) website at NLSDS, where you will find information regarding your total loan debt, the company that is servicing your loans, and their contact information.
 You will need to create an FSA ID to access this information.

 A Loan Servicer is an entity that maintains Federal Loans for the department of Education.
 Tasks performed include: